Oriental White Stork Preservation

 CONTRIBUTE TO INTERNATIONAL PROJECTS FOR THE CONSERVATION OF SPECIES

-The number of Oriental White Storks worldwide is estimated to be about 3,000.
+The number of Oriental White Storks worldwide is estimated to be about 3,000 with approximately 350 in Japan.

-We continue to pursue the conservation, restoration and establishment of environments, like the ones above, in which they can survive and thrive.
+We continue to pursue the conservation, restoration and establishment of environments, like the ones above, in which the storks can survive and thrive.

 We are also fulfilling our duty to the international conservation of species as the last habitat in Japan for the Oriental White Stork.